When it comes to Instagram content strategy, everyone seems to know what to publish, when to publish, and even how often.

 There are two ways to measure your hashtags performance from posts:

-You can analyze your hashtag performance using the Instagram native insights - available for business accounts:
+You can opt out to analyze your hashtag performance using the Instagram native insights - available for business accounts:

 1.1.
 Tap on 'View insights' on posts